Get 20% off this month when you try our services!

 Stovall specializes in graphite on paper and is widely known as a large-scale muralist.
-His work includes the HISTORIC MURALS at the 1920's resorted Vinoy Renaissance Resort, the CRESCENT LAKE WATER TOWER, the SEMINOLE WATER TOWER, and the YELLOW SUBMARINE.
-The City of St. Petersburg commissioned Stovall to design and execute MANGROVES, a mural on two water treatment tanks fifty feet tall and the length of five football fields.
+His work includes restoration of the HISTORIC MURALS at the VINOY RENAISSANCE RESORT, MANGROVES ( St Petersburg's NE water treatment tanks ), ST PETERSBURG'S CRESCENT LAKE WATER TOWER, SEMINOLE WATER TOWER, DUNEDIN'S CURLEW RD WATER TOWER, and his favorite, THE YELLOW SUBMARINE.

 Stovall studied dance with the ST. PETERSBURG CONCERT BALLET, MIAMI BALLET COMPANY, and the NATIONAL BALLET COMPANY OF WASHINGTON ,D.C.

-He appeared for three years with the KIROV BALLET of St. Petersburg, Russia, in their St. Petersburg, Florida's production of Tchaikovsky’s, NUTCRACKER.
+He appeared for three years with the KIROV BALLET of St. Petersburg, Russia, in the Kirov's St. Petersburg, Florida's production of Tchaikovsky’s, NUTCRACKER.